-Section 2 Reporting of Exploration Results

-(Criteria listed in the preceding section also apply to this section.)
+Section 2 Reporting of Exploration Results (Criteria listed in the preceding section also apply to this section)

-Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+Criteria the preceding section also apply to this section.)
+JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 Walford Creek is located wholly within EPM 14220.
 The EPM is 65km west-northwest of Doomadgee township and 340km northwest of Mount Isa.
-Following a transfer of title (dated 12 March 2013) EPM 14220 is his by Aeon Walford Creek Limited formerly Aston Metals (Qld) Limit the previous Joint Venture Agreements no longer apply.
-The transfer of Minerals and no known impediment is a granted Expermit for Minerals and no known impediments exist.
-As it currently stands, no Native Title claim is in existence over EPI however AML continue to operate under the premises of the agreements negotiated with the Carpentaria Land Council A Corporation "CLCAC" representing the Waanyi and Gangalidda peoples and signed prior to commencement of exploration.
+Following a transfer of title (dated 12 March 2013) EPM 14220 is he by Aeon Walford Creek Limited formerly Aston Metals (QId) Limithe previous Joint Venture Agreements no longer apply.
+The transfer of Minerals and no known impediments exist.
+As it currently stands, no Native Title claim is in existence over EPI however AML continue to operate under the premises of the agreements negotiated with the Carpentaria Land Council AC Corporation "CLCAC" representing the Waanyi and Gangalidda peoples and signed prior to commencement of exploration.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
-Numerous companies have explored within the tenement are concentrating on the discovery of a significant stratabound system.
+Numerous companies have explored within the tenement area concentrating on the discovery of a significant stratabound system.
 More recently, companies have been focused on targeting mineralisation in the hanging wall of the Fish River Fault.
-All exploration is considered to have been completed to a restandard by experienced companies in a professional manne exploration work has been appropriate but there are minor inhistoric documentation.
+All exploration is considered to have been completed to a restandard by experienced companies in a professional manne exploration work has been appropriate but there are minor in historic documentation.
 Previous exploration of the Walford Creek Prospect is summarised.
-1984-1996 WMC Re-evaluation of the Walford Creek area resulting in exploration program targeting Pb-Zn mineralisation near the Fault:
+1984-1996 WMC Re-evaluation of the Walford Creek area resulting in exploration program targeting Pb-Zn mineralisation near the F Fault: